Linkurious/dataset-aml/README.md

 1. Login to Neo4j Browser with an user having read/write access

-2. Enable, if it's not, the `Enable multi statement query editor` option (you can find it in the `Browser settings` panel).\
+2. Enable, if it's not, the `Enable multi statement query editor` option (you can find it in the `Browser settings` panel) \
 \
 ![](assets/img/IMG_01.png)

-3. Copy the whole content of the `scripts/import.cypher` file and paste it in the Neo4j query field.
+3. Copy the whole content of the `scripts/import.cypher` file and paste it in the Neo4j query field

-4. Run the query and wait.
+4. Run the query and wait

 5. *(Optional)* If you want to check the import results, run `:sysinfo` as a query and compare the number of nodes/edges in your database with the following table:\
 \